We want a Stable Team

 2. Good Team.
 This team improves in the 100-200% range.
 Wow.
 Leave them alone.
 They are doing pretty darn well.

 (There is also the situation of the occasional dysfunctional team.
 Usually that can be identified in a few Sprints.
-As soon as you are sure it is not just ‘storming’, then you must change the team composition or totally bust up the team.)
+As soon as you are sure it is not just ‘storming’, then you must alter the team’s composition or totally bust them up.)

 This idea of stable teams leads to a major shift in orientation.
 (The change can happen over time.)
 We no longer start with projects, and find people to do them.
 We now start with a Team, and find good work for it to do.
 Who knew that people were important?